hapax/hapax.github.io/assets/visual-qft.md

 Finally, to get the overlap with $|\chi^s_d\rangle$, we simply divide by $\sqrt{d}$.

-You can gain intuition for this hinged motion in the [linkage applet](https://hapax.github.io/assets/polygon1/).
+You can gain intuition for how the Fourier transform is related to hinged motion in this [linkage applet](https://hapax.github.io/assets/polygon1/).
 Click to create the points in the vector, which are now displayed as complex numbers, i.e. arrows from the origin: